ScrollLang/Scroll/README.md

 See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens for how to obtain a token (you'll only need permission read:packages).

-Add this to a gradle.properties at your gradle global cache C:/Users/USER/.gradle/gradle.properties or in the gradle.properties of the project.
-Preferably the first latter to avoid pushing tokens.
+Add this to a gradle.properties at your gradle global cache (Windows users: C:/Users/USER/.gradle/gradle.properties)
 ```
 scrollUsername=USERNAME
 scrollPassword=githubToken